 You also need to think about what refresh rate you can actually achieve in the games you want to play, what visual compromises you’re willing (or unwilling) to make to reach those numbers, etc.

-For the vast majority of people, 120/144 Hz displays mark the biggest jump from 60 Hz, with 240 Hz being more of a marginal improvement.
+For the vast majority of people, 120/144 Hz displays mark the biggest jump from 60 Hz, with 240 Hz and beyond being more of a marginal improvement.

 Do I need to play at native refresh rate at all times?